pratyushjain99/Project4-pratyusj/README.md

 e.
 Displays new information to the user
 f.
 Is repeatable (I.e. the user can repeatedly reuse the application without restarting it.)

-2. Implement a web service, deployed to Heroku
+**2. Implement a web service, deployed to Heroku**
-2.1.
+a.
 Using an HttpServlet to implement a simple (can be a single path) API.
 (It is recommended that you do not try to use JAX-RS / Jersey.)
-2.2.
-Receives an HTTP request from the native Android application 2.3.
+b.
+Receives an HTTP request from the native Android application
+c.
 Executes business logic appropriate to your application.
 This includes fetching XML or JSON information from some 3rd party API and processing the response.
-	-10 if you use a banned API
+- -10 if you use a banned API
-	-10 if screen scrape instead of fetching XML or JSON via a published API 2.4.
+- -10 if screen scrape instead of fetching XML or JSON via a published API

+d.
 Replies to the Android application with an XML or JSON formatted response.
 The schema of the response can be of your own design.
 Alternatively, you can adopt a standard schema that is appropriate to your application.
 (E.g. Common Alerting Protocol if your application deals with emergency alerts.)
-	-5 if information beyond what is needed is passed on to the Android app, forcing the mobile app to do more computing than is necessary.
+-	-5 if information beyond what is needed is passed on to the Android app, forcing the mobile app to do more computing than is necessary.

 Refer back to Lab 3 for instructions on pushing a web service to Heroku.

-Writeup
+**Writeup**
 Because each student's mobile/cloud application will be different, you are responsible for making it clear to the TAs how you have met these requirements, and it is in your best interest to do so.
 You will lose points if you don't make it clear how you have met the requirements.
-Therefore, you must create a document describing how you have met each of the requirements (1.1 – 2.4) above.
+Therefore, you must create a document describing how you have met each of the requirements (1a – 2d) above.
 Your writeup will guide the TAs in grading your application.
 See the provided example (Project4Task1Writeup.pdf) for the content and style of this document.

 Alternatively, instead of a document, you may submit a narrated screencast that includes the same information that would be in the writeup.

-Task 2 Web Service Logging and Analysis Dashboard
+### Task 2: Web Service Logging and Analysis Dashboard

 For Task 2, you are to embellish your web service to add logging, analysis, and reporting capabilities.
 In other words, you are to create a web-based dashboard to your web service that will display information about how your service is being used.
 This will be web-page interface designed for laptop or desktop browser, not for mobile.
 In order to display logging and analytical data, you will have to first store it somewhere.
 For this task, you are required to store your data in a noSQL database, or more specifically a MongoDB, database hosted in the cloud.
 IMPORTANT NOTE:  Task 2 builds on Task 1, but for your own safety, you should not overwrite Task 1.
 Rather, once you have Task 1 working, you should create a separate Task 2 project.
 In this way you will never lose the working Task 1 that you are required to submit.
 When deploying to Heroku, you should deploy Task 1 and Task 2 separately.
 Heroku allows you do have multiple applications.
 In this way, if Task 2 does not work for some reason, we still have Task 1 to grade.
 Logging data